Omega 3 Fish Oil --

 - Most Americans do not consume the recommended minimum amount of fish weekly, and if they do, the species they’re eating may not contain the recommended 1 gram daily of EPA and AHA.

-- Fish oil supplements have been processed to remove contaminants making them a safer alternative.
+- Quality fish oil supplements have been processed to remove contaminants making them a safer alternative.

 Does the FDA require uniformity in supplements?